warroyo/tmc-bootstrap-automation/README.md

 This repo sets up the following:

+1. Simple yaml file input to drive onboarding of new teams
-1. Terraform for automating the following in TMC for new onbaording teams
+2. Terraform for automating the following in TMC for new onbaording teams
    1. cluster groups
    2. clusters
    3. CD & Helm config